snaulX/Mino_Tangara/README.md

 # Tangara
- Tangara is the official parser of WoL PL
+ Tangara is the official parser of Mino